srfoster/cs-333/public/textbook/index.md

 **Tree Data Structures:**

-* Comparing BSTs, AVL Trees, Red-Black Trees, and B-Trees
+* Comparing BSTs, AVL Trees, and B-Trees
 * Balancing mechanisms and height guarantees
 * Real-world use cases and performance trade-offs